MekDrop/skygames/README.md

 # What is this?
  Tools and CMS for your eSports community.
 Mostly writen with CakePHP framework.

+ **Note:** this projects is inactive and so support is very very minimal.
+Sorry.

 # Copyright (Licenses)
  This CMS is based on *[CakePHP](https://github.com/cakephp/cakephp)* which use *MIT* license.
 So files marked with this license must follows license rules.
 Other files froms CMS is distributed by *GPLv2.0* license .
 Theme and logo - *CC 3.0 BY-SA*.